TypeScript Type Safety: Exploring Overloads & Conditional Types

 .
 The Tethera

-typically called discriminated unions in TypeScript, and elsewhere might be
+latter example is typically called a discriminated union in TypeScript, and

-called tagged unions, disjoint unions, or sum types.
-TypeScript uses the
+elsewhere might be called tagged unions, disjoint unions, or sum types.

-language's control flow constructs to "narrow" union types, as demonstrated with
+TypeScript uses the language's control flow constructs to "narrow" union types,

 above.